 Dance Mogul: I was just about to ask you that.
 Do you feel that that’s missing right now?

 Mr. Moultrie: Yes.
-There are so many young dancers that are clueless to what it takes, the discipline, the networking, and most importantly, self-love.
+There are so many young dancers that are clueless about what it takes, the discipline, the networking, and most importantly, self-love.
 You have to know your weaknesses and your strengths.
 I believe it’s up to the more experienced dancers and teachers to help the younger artists with that.
 We ridicule the younger generation for not knowing, but the only way for them to learn now is for us to give it to them.

 Dance Mogul: Yes, I understand.